All Products

 Important

-• If a JSON column already has an index, you must delete the index for the JSON column before you can create an index for a property key of the JSON column.
+• If a JSON column already has an index, drop it before creating an index on a property key of that column.

 CREATE TABLE json_test(